priyanka-smitha/Milestone_2/README.md

 **Step 1: The ability to run unit tests, measure coverage, and report the results.**

 1] To run the unit tests, we have used Jasmine as our test framework and using PhantomJS as our testrunner.
-We are also using Istanbul to measure test coverage.
+We are using Istanbul to measure test coverage.
 The Gruntfile configuration can be seen below, where the Jasmine and Istanbul sections have been added.

 ![alt Jenkins Git plugin](mile2_screenshot/gruntfile.png)